A virtual opera that asks what it means to be Asian American.

 Through the metaphor of two songbirds, an Asian American woman discovers her inner power to overcome her restrictive upbringing and free herself.

-”We Meet By The Water
+”We Meet At The Water

 By Liliya Ugay and Sokunthary Svay